This event is part of the Harvard Affiliate Only Spatial Data Science Workshop Series.

 Prior to the workshop attendees will be provided an ArcGIS Pro project with demo data that will be used throughout the workshop.
 Attendees will be invited to follow along during demonstrations using the provided data, though this is not required.

-- To be able to visualize and interpret the results of cluster analysis in maps
+- To learn how to visualize and interpret the results of space time pattern mining tools

 - Basic experience in ArcGIS Pro’s functionality, including the ability to create and open projects, load layers, and use geoprocessing tools.